Exam season is now · EC-6 (391) & STR (293)

 Strategies for Success

-The TExES EC-6 (391) tests your ability to choose responses that align with TEKS-aligned, student-centered instruction.
+The EC-6 tests your ability to choose responses that align with TEKS-aligned, student-centered instruction.

-• Test-World Thinking: Favor student-centered, active learning over passive teacher-led lectures.
+• Test-World Thinking: Favor student-centered, active learning over passive teacher-led instruction.

 • Elimination Method: Identify the specific TEA competency being tested to remove distractors.